 Common International Scenarios

 Many UK residents own holiday homes or investment properties abroad, have family members in different countries, or hold business interests and bank accounts overseas.
-Each of these situations can trigger different legal and tax consequences.
+Each of these scenarios can trigger different legal and tax consequences.
+For example, a holiday home in Spain may be subject to Spanish succession law and tax, even if your main residence and will are in the UK.
+Similarly, leaving assets to a child living in the US could have US tax implications.

 UK Inheritance Tax Rules

-If you are UK-domiciled, your estate is subject to UK Inheritance Tax (IHT) on worldwide assets.
-Long-term UK residents may be treated as “deemed domiciled” for tax purposes.
-Double tax treaties between the UK and other countries can sometimes provide relief, and the UK may offer unilateral relief for foreign taxes paid.
+If you are UK-domiciled, your estate is subject to IHT on your worldwide assets.
+Long-term UK residents may become “deemed domiciled” for tax purposes after 15 out of 20 years of UK residence.
+Double tax treaties can sometimes provide relief, but not all countries have agreements with the UK.
+Where no treaty exists, the UK may offer unilateral relief for foreign taxes paid, but this is not automatic and must be claimed.

 Foreign Succession Laws

 Some countries enforce forced heirship, meaning you cannot freely choose who inherits certain assets.
-Community property regimes and religious laws, such as Sharia, may also apply.
-The legal system—common law or civil law—can affect how your estate is distributed.
+For example, in France, a fixed portion of your estate must go to your children.
+Community property regimes, common in parts of Europe and the US, can also affect how assets are divided.
+Religious laws, such as Sharia, may apply in some countries and override your will.
+The legal system—common law or civil law—can also impact how your estate is distributed and how easily your wishes can be carried out.

 Planning Strategies